ubports/docs.ubports.com/appdev/system-software.rst

     DEB_BUILD_OPTIONS="parallel=4 debug" dpkg-buildpackage -rfakeroot -b

-Change the ``parallel`` option according to how many processor cores you've made available to VirtualBox in order to amximize the build speed.
+Change the ``parallel`` option according to how many processor cores you've made available to VirtualBox in order to maximize the build speed.
 The command above will build your package and also run all unit tests associated with it, so it's an easy (though not sufficient!) way to check that your changes won't break existing functionality.
 You can